hangong/h3d-cf/README.md

 # h3d-cf

+The code is provided for the following publications:

-Gong, H., Finlayson, G.D., Fisher, R.B. and Fang, F., 2017.
+[1] Gong, H., Finlayson, G.D., Fisher, R.B. and Fang, F., 2017.
 3D color homography model for photo-realistic color transfer re-coding.
 The Visual Computer, pp.1-11.

+[2] Gong, H., Finlayson, G.D., Fisher, R.B.: Recoding color transfer as a color homography.
+In: British Machine Vision Conference.
+BMVA (2016)

+Please cite the above papers if you find them useful for your research.

-Copyright 2018 Han Gong (<gong@fedoraproject.org>), University of East Anglia.
+Copyright 2018 Han Gong (<gong@fedoraproject.org>), University of {East Anglia, Edinburgh}.

 # Introduction
 Color transfer is an image editing process that naturally transfers the color theme of a source image to a target image.
 In this paper, we propose a 3D color homography model which approximates photo-realistic color transfer algorithm as a combination of a 3D perspective transform and a mean intensity mapping.
 A key advantage of our approach is that the re-coded color transfer algorithm is simple and accurate.
 Our evaluation demonstrates that our 3D color homography model delivers leading color transfer re-coding performance.
 In addition, we also show that our 3D color homography model can be applied to color transfer artifact fixing, complex color transfer acceleration, and color-robust image stitching.